jimbroski/YouCanSpend/README.md

 > Things that I want to get done but most likely won't.

+- Switch Firebase config from testing to production (use environment variables to use different ones in dev and on production)
 - Apply a max width to the view
 - Add loading spinner when signing in/up
 - Better feedback on signup/signin/settings forms (email address already taken, password wrong etc.)